Stefan Panaretov: Early life

 He was born on 4 October 1853 in Sliven to Archimandrite Panaret, a Bulgarian clergyman, who served in the Bulgarian church in Constantinople.
 At the age of 14 he entered the recently established Robert College and graduated in 1871.
 Upon graduation he immediately became an assistant professor in Bulgarian literature and in 1875 was promoted to the rank of a professor.
 Panaretoff taught for 43 years at Robert College until he was appointed, at the age of 61, as the first Bulgarian minister to the U.S.

-After the April Uprising and following Bulgarian Atrocities in 1876, Panaretoff publicized the Turkish massacres of Bulgarian Christians in an effort to sway Western public opinion.
+After the April Uprising and following Ottoman Atrocities in 1876, Panaretoff publicized the Turkish massacres of Bulgarian Christians in an effort to sway Western public opinion.
 He traveled to Britain to represent the Bulgarian people.
 In 1880, Panaretoff conducted another unofficial diplomatic mission to London to gain support for Bulgarian acquisition of Eastern Rumelia.

-In 1892 he married the American missionary and teacher Lydia Ann Gile (1869-1931), who taught at the American College for Girls in Constantinople.
+In 1892 he married the American missionary and teacher Lydia Ann Gile (1869–1931), who taught at the American College for Girls in Constantinople.